gplusplus314/gkey/README.md

 - It has more keys than a vibraphone.
 - It is *not* flat, unlike a vibraphone.

-This is something else.
+This is something entirely different.
 In essence, it's a mostly standard [Cyboard Dactyl Manuform](https://www.cyboard.digital/product-page/Dactyl-Manuform), except I customized the position and angle of the thumb arch to be a closer analog to the Vibraphone.
 But, as can be seen in the photo, this is the